Hussainiwala

 Hussainiwala is a village near Firozpur city in Firozpur district in Punjab state, India.
 It lies near the bank of the Sutlej river.
 The village is on the border with Pakistan, opposite the Pakistani village of Ganda Singh Wala.
 It is a border crossing between India and Pakistan that is currently closed, however a daily joint beating retreat border ceremony is held by the two nations.
+The village is popular for the Hussainiwala National Martyrs Memorial.
+Hussainiwala Headwords is the starting point of Ganga Canal which irrigates Sri Ganganagar and Hanumangarh districts of Rajasthan state.